eyeonus/Trade-Dangerous/README.txt

 == CHANGE LOG
 ==============================================================================

+v3.8 Sep 17/2014
+  Fix for Issue #7: --avoid not working with systems that have no stations, Additional help text,
+  General cleanup,
+  Running "emdn-tap.py -v" will show price changes,

 v3.7 Sep 15/2014
   Fixed excessive CPU usage in emdn-tap.py (ty, jojje) Added 'cleanup' command to help remove bad data from emdn